A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

 \ac{DL}-{AOD} positioning can be obtained thanks to the computation of \ac{DL} \ac{RSRP} measurements of beams by the \ac{UE}.
 The \acp{BS} may transmit signals in a beam-sweeping manner that can be measured by the \ac{UE}.
 The more the beam is directed to the \ac{UE} and not impaired by obstacles, the higher the \ac{RSRP}.
 The resulting vector of all \ac{RSRP} measurements (one for each beam) could be considered as a \ac{RF} fingerprint and used to perform positioning by a pattern-matching approach~\cite{rascoskoi2018}.

 Another solution, which is also the one adopted in this work, is the \textit{beam management} procedure~\cite{GioPolZor:J19}.
-The beam management is a procedure used to acquire and maintain a link pair between the UE and a \ac{BS}. \ac{3GPP} \ac{TR} 38.802~\cite[section 6.1.6.1]{tr138802}, defines the beam management as the combination of the following three procedures: \begin{itemize} \item[P1)] This procedure focuses on the initial acquisition based on \ac{SSB} and it employs analog beamforming.
+This procedure is used to acquire and maintain a link pair between the UE and a \ac{BS}. \ac{3GPP} \ac{TR} 38.802~\cite[section 6.1.6.1]{tr138802}, defines the beam management as the combination of the following three procedures: \begin{itemize} \item[P1)] This procedure focuses on the initial acquisition based on \ac{SSB} and it employs analog beamforming.
 During the initial acquisition, beam sweeping takes place at both transmit and receive ends to select the best beam pair based on the \ac{RSRP} measurement.
-In general, the selected beams are wide and may not be an optimal beam pair for data transmission and reception.
+In general, the selected beams are wide and may not be optimally paired for data transmission and reception.

-\item[P2)] This procedure, which is referred to as \textit{beam refinement}, focuses on transmit-end beam refinement, where the beam sweeping happens at the transmit side by keeping the receive beam fixed.
+\item[P2)] This procedure, which is referred to as \textit{beam refinement}, focuses on transmit-end beam refinement, where beam sweeping is performed at the transmit side while keeping the receive beam fixed.
 The procedure is based on \ac{NZP-CSI-RS} for \ac{DL} transmit-end beam refinement and \ac{SRS} for UL transmit-end beam refinement.
 P2 makes use of digital beamforming.

 \item[P3)] This procedure focuses on receive-end beam adjustment, where the beam sweeping happens at the receiving end given the current transmit beam.
 This process aims to find the best receive beam.
 For this procedure, a set of reference signal resources are transmitted with the same transmit beam, and the UE or \ac{BS} receives the signal using different beams from different directions covering an angular range.
 Finally, the best receive beam is selected based on the RSRP measurements on all receive beams. \end{itemize}